martinkearn/Bot-Starter-Template/README.md

 * Search for "starterbot"
 * Select `StarterBot v4.3`
 * Follow the usual new project steps

+This is only compatible with Visual Studio 2019.
+If you have Visual Studio 2017, see the 'Clone and rename' section

 This is probably the simplest way to use this template, but may not always be up-to-date with the very latest version of the project because the VSIX needs to be manually built and is not automated on every commit.